shanedrabing/gref/README.md

 > python
 ```

-Once Python is running, import $gref$ and launch the main application.
+Once Python is running, import `gref` and call the main function.

 ``` py
 >>> import gref